 Next, select Account and then Display Options from the sidebar on the left.

-Once you do that, you’ll be able to:
+Once Advanced Product types is enabled, you will be able to:

 - Create new Parent products